-Karen Dorsey, Instructional Support/Enrichment Teacher
+Karen Dorsey, Teacher Grade 5

 We've all heard about small acts of kindness, but during this time of the coronavirus pandemic, we are also working on small acts of awareness.
 We need to be aware of our physical health, our mental health, and our social and emotional health and of caring for the health and wellness of all around us.
 Managing all of those can feel overwhelming, which is why showing small acts of awareness towards yourself and others can make that task easier.
 Here are some small ways our SHS community is showing awareness.